silviuoprea/checkthat/task3/README.md

 ### Topical Domain Classification of News Articles

 Subtask 3B:  Fact-checkers require background expertise to identify the truthfulness of an article.
 The categorisation will help to automate the sampling process from a stream of data.
 Given the text of a news article, determine the topical domain of the article (English).
 This is a classification problem.
-The task is to categorise fake news articles into six topical categories like health, election, crime, climate, election, education.
+The task is to categorise fake news articles into six topical categories like **health, election, crime, climate, election, education**.
 This task will be offered for a subset of the data of Subtask 3A.

 ## Output Data Format